 How to Backup and Restore WordPress

-You can create a backup of your entire WordPress website with one click and save it locally.
-So, If your website breaks due to an updated plugin or an attack, you can restore your website and bring it back to its previous working state.
+With WP Staging, you can create a backup of your entire WordPress website with one click and save it locally.
+You can also set up scheduled backup plans.
+So if your website breaks due to an updated plugin or an attack, you can restore it and bring it back to its previous working state.

 Create a Backup of a WordPress Website